Genocs/enterprise-containers/README.md

 The setup process can be spitted into different steps:

-- Bare setup
+- Bare components
 - Security
 - Scaling
 - Monitoring
 - Application

-# Setup - Overview
+## Setup - Overview

 During this step we are going to setup Kubernetes cluster tackling the following components:

 - Setup private Docker images repository
 - Setup the Kubernetes cluster
 - Setup the vault for secrets
 - Secure secrets
-- Setup network
+- Setup networking
 - Setup autoscaler

 ### Monitoring

 The implementation will monitor both infrastructure and application side.

 The monitoring will be implemented using different approach.
 Some are open source, other don't.

 Open-source Components uses in this demo: